A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

+Also, we showed that the information in a destination variable can be expressed as a sum of incrementally conditioned mutual information terms, considering each of the sources iteratively \cite{liz10e,liz10a}.
+For ECAs, these expressions become:

-Clearly, this total information is not simply a simple sum of the active information transfer and the apparent transfer entropy from each source, nor the sum of the active information transfer and the complete transfer entropy from each source.
-In earlier work \cite{liz08a}, we demonstrated that the sum of transfer entropies from each source (either apparent or complete) formed a useful single spatiotemporal filter for emergent structure in CAs, whereas the transfer entropy from each source displays information transfer in one given direction only.
-Given \eq{localEntActEntRate}, we suggest that the local collective transfer entropy (or simply the local temporal entropy rate $h_\mu(i,n,k)$ for deterministic systems) is likely to be a more meaningful measure and filter for this purpose.
+(and vice-versa in $j=1,-1$).
+Clearly, this total information is not simply a simple sum of the active information storage and the apparent transfer entropy from each source, nor the sum of the active information storage and the complete transfer entropy from each source.